DataScienceINT/knowledge-sharing/knowledgeLinks.md

 For interesting information that is not necessarily DS-related.

 - [Bioicons](https://bioicons.com/) A free library of science icons and logos (SVG), that goes beyond your standard PPT icons.
+- [Designing color keys](https://blog.datawrapper.de/color-keys-for-data-visualizations/).
+Blogpost explaining how to create easy-to-read color keys (=legends) for your charts).